pillaikartik10/python-football-data-analysis/README.md

 joblib       : 1.0.1

 **NOTE** : If you are using the Binder link, it will automatically recreate the environment and download these dependencies.
-Also, the last two cells(involving the *watermark* library, might not work in Binder.
+Also, the last two cells(involving the *watermark* library), might not work in Binder.
 They aren't a part of the Data Analysis, and are just there to find out the dependencies used in the project.
 However if you do wish to run them, then add
 ```
 %pip install watermark
 ```